wirequery/wirequery/README.md

 ## Feature Highlights

 - **Instant Query**:
-  After typing in a query, the targeted production system will immediately start capturing data to show it back to you.
+  After typing in a query, the targeted production system will immediately start capturing data so that WireQuery can show it back to you.
 - **Stored Queries**: Occassionally, you may want to run a query for a longer time, or even indefinitely.
 Stored Queries allows you to do so.
+- **Extended Tracing**: Like regular tracing, but with request and response bodies and more where confidential information is redacted, so you can see what *actually* happens during a call.
-- **Sessions**: Allow non-technical users to spin up a session - a group of queries that are instantiated by applying a template.
+- **Sessions**: Allow users such as Support Engineers to spin up a group of queries that are instantiated by applying a template, so developers have all the knowledge they need to tackle any incident prior to getting started.
-- **Recording**: Record interactions on the frontend as if it were a screen capture.
-Combine this with the data on the backend to get an end-to-end overview of what's happening in your stack.
+- **Recording**: Record interactions on the frontend as if they were screen captures.
+WireQuery is the first tool in the world to combine that data with the data on the backend, so you can get an end-to-end overview of what happened when a user ended up in a certain state.
 - **Masking**: Each application can specify masking and unmasking rules, so that confidential information is hidden.

 ## Get Started